Neighbours spin-offs: Home media

-Episodes of Neighbours have been released on several VHS and DVDs starting in 1989.
+Episodes of Neighbours have been released on several VHS and DVDs.
+The first ever Neighbours video was released in 1989 and contains three wedding episodes.
 In 2012, three DVD box sets featuring the early episodes of Neighbours were released in Germany.
 From April 2012, Shock Entertainment began releasing DVD box sets of Neighbours episodes in broadcast order from the beginning.
 As of October 2014, five box sets have been released.